-Beginning for the quarter ended March 31, 2020, MFS will publicly disclose its firm-wide proxy voting records.
+MFS also publicly discloses its firm-wide proxy voting records.

 Except as described above, MFS generally will not divulge actual voting practices to any party other than the client or its representatives because we consider that information to be confidential and proprietary to the client.
 However, as noted above, MFS may determine that it is appropriate and beneficial to engage in a dialogue with a company regarding certain matters.
 During such dialogue with the company, MFS may disclose the vote it intends to cast in order to potentially effect positive change at a company in regards to environmental, social or governance issues.